-There are several types of wok materials available.
+There are several types of wok materials available popularly 10.
 Any metal that works on high heat can be a potential raw material to manufacture a wok.
-But that doesn’t mean you can pick any wok material and think of making delicious stir fry.
+But that doesn’t mean you can choose any wok and think of making delicious stir fry.

 Health safety is also a concern.
 Buying a safe and healthy wok material is also essential for your family’s wellbeing.
-Overall you need a material that distributes and retains heat well and doesn’t react with your food to cook healthy and mouthwatering Stir fry.
+Overall you need a material that distributes and retains heat well and doesn’t react with your food, durable and easy to take care of.

 Wok Can be made of Single Or Multiple Materials…